lsandini/cgmsim-www/docs/index.md

 ## Where is the source code ?

-**The source code and more technical details on how various scripts are excecuted and interact with each other can be found in the [CGMSIM project's repository](https://github.com/lsandini/cgmsim)**
+**The source code of the original CGMSIM project and more technical details on how various scripts are excecuted and interact with each other can be found in the [CGMSIM project's repository](https://github.com/lsandini/cgmsim).
+This version is now deprecated in favour of the new, multiuser version**.

+**Since the major code rewrite and update to CGMSIM v.3, the repository is private until further notice.
+We plan to release the library of functions if we notice a general interest of the project, or receive requests for the original code.**